csc-ubc-okanagan/workshops/docs/R_exploring-data.md

 ## [1] 223
 ```

+### Complete Cases

-There are a variety of ways of tallying the count of all `NA` values across a data frame, which will be explored in future sessions.
-In the mean time, another point of interest in looking at missing values is to explore the number of observations for which no data are missing, which can be done with `complete.cases()`.
+Another point of interest in looking at missing values is to explore the number of observations for which no data are missing, which can be done with `complete.cases()`.
 Similar to `is.na()`, `complete.cases()` returnds a logical vector...

 ```r